Appreciating or appropriating Indigenous culture?

 Here are two articles that provide some background on talking sticks.

-Here’s an analogous situation: consider the Mace of parliament.
+Here’s an analogous situation: consider the Mace of Parliament.
 The mace is one of the most important ceremonial symbols inherited from the British parliamentary tradition, it is ornate, rich in history and tradition.
 Would it be ok for a person to hold a meeting, provide materials and ask everyone to create their own mace, decorate it, and use it to open or run meetings?

 In the spirit of reconciliation, we say it would be great if someone was willing to do the research and talk about their understanding of the talking stick.
 It would also be great to incorporate some research on the appropriate use of culturally significant items.
-As for creating and painting of talking sticks for use at the meeting, I may wish to avoid this step and offer a suggestion of following a similar approach to the ideas behind the talking stick.
+As for creating and painting talking sticks for use at the meeting, I may wish to avoid this step and offer a suggestion of following a similar approach to the ideas behind the talking stick.

 It’s really great to see non-Indigenous people recognizing and appreciating the wisdom and value of Indigenous cultural practices.
 Keep being curious and continue learning and I’ll do the same.